ARTICLE

 image

 With the 24-48 rotation, organizations divide their workforce into three teams.
 Each team alternates working for an entire 24-hour shift, followed by 48 hours of rest.
-This means employees never work more than three days in a given week and always have at least one weekend day off.
+Employees never work more than three days a week and always have at least one weekend off.

 48-96